Challenging the cinematic status quo one film at a time

 Lives In Willard Beach

 Why did you choose Portland?
-I moved here from Austin, Texas literally on a whim.
+I moved here from Austin, Texas literally on a whim way back in the 80s.
 I've never regretted it.

 Who are Portlanders you admire and why?
 Anybody who turns their useless lawn into a wildlife-friendly space and/or vegetable garden.

 What do you like to do with out-of-towners?
-Drop them off downtown.
-(Kidding.)
+Get outside and explore.